jtr13/EDAV/contribute.Rmd

 - For more info, please consider reading the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.

-### GitHub only contribution
+## GitHub only walkthrough

 *What does that mean?
 That you do everything on github.com.
 You will need to create a github.com account if you don't have one, but that's it.*

-One way to contribute to *edav.info/* is to **contribute directly** by editing a chapter.
+One way to contribute to *edav.info/* is to contribute directly by editing a chapter.
 At the top of every page of this resource, you will see an icon that looks like this: <i class="fas fa-edit"></i>.
 Clicking it will open a new tab where you can edit the markdown for that page on [our GitHub repo](https://github.com/jtr13/EDAV){target="_blank"} and submit your change as a pull request.
 Essentially, you will create a copy of our repo, make your desired changes, and suggest to us that we include them.
 If we approve of your changes, they will be rendered and published to the site.

 Contributing directly in this manner works best if the change you are proposing is something relatively small, such as a typo/grammatical error or an unclear phrasing/explanation.
 In general, it doesn't work well to propose changes to code directly on GitHub.

-#### GitHub only walkthrough

 This is a full walkthough on proposing a change to *edav.info/*, however the instructions are the same for making changes to any repo.
 It follows a hypothetical student that spots a typo and uses a pull request to fix it.
 It's a little long, but don't get scared; it's a great way to learn about GitHub and it's almost entirely hitting big green buttons!